 To convert a color photograph to black-and-white, go to the Develop module, and do the following.

-Let's say you already have a a black-and-white photograph.
+• Already have a black-and-white photograph.

-And, you didn't convert it to black-and-white from color.
+• You didn't convert it to black-and-white from color.

 The photograph's file may not have color information.

-4) Return to the Basic panel.
+3) Return to the Basic panel.

-5) Use the tools to further adjust the tonal values of the photograph.
+4) Use the tools to further adjust the tonal values of the photograph.

 There are many presets for black-and-white photographs.

 Go to the Presets panel on the left side of your screen in the develop module.